 Through this pilot initiative, GPF intends to demonstrate a national model for replication and to measure the empirical impact on identity-based attitudes and behaviors.
 Rutgers University is our evaluation partner in this initiative.

-The program has received initial seed funding and we are now ready to recruit youth and implement on program activities!
+The program has received initial seed funding and we are now ready to recruit youth and implement program activities!